-According to Tab.
+Furthermore, as can be seen from Tab.
 2, all methods are good in terms of low false-alarm rate.
-Thus the major difference in their performances is reflected in the terms for incorrect association $N{err}^$ and miss association $P{err}$ .
+Thus the major difference in their performances is reflected in the terms for incorrect association N{err}^ and miss association P{err} .

-We can also introduce a weighting $w_m$ on motion likelihood relative to the appearance likelihood into the objective function of Eqn.
-1, where $w_m$ plays an essential role in the trade-off between miss-associations and false associations:
+We can also introduce a weighting w_m on motion likelihood relative to the appearance likelihood into the objective function of Eqn.
+1, where w_m plays an essential role in the trade-off between miss-associations and false associations: